Boosting supply to meet NSW housing targets

 In New South Wales planning, State Significant Development (SSD) refers to major projects that are declared as such due to their importance to the state for economic, environmental, or social reasons.
 These projects are assessed at the state level, rather than by local councils, to ensure broader state-wide impacts are considered.

-Will the local Cooks Hill community be consulted?
+Has the local Cooks Hill community been consulted?